 To avoid the open farm fields, they’d made a slow, tense trudging through the forest in the last nine hours.
 That had followed a five-mile walk from C Company, positioned a mile north of La Ferrière-Harang.

-Inside the forest, within 20 yards of a meadow of shin-high grass, everyone except James tried to grab a bit of evening sleep in the mugginess.
+Inside the forest, within 20 yards of a meadow of shin-high grass, everyone except James tried to grab a precious few minutes of sleep in the mugginess.
 But flying insects — “motorized freckles,” somebody had called them — alighting on nose, ears, and lips had other ideas for them.

 He folded the letter along its creases and returned it to his uniform shirt pocket.
 It had arrived two months ago and since then he’d read it ten times.
-Again, after finishing it, he didn’t know whether to laugh or cry, and so, again, he squashed both, his eyes stinging.
+Again, after finishing it, he didn’t know whether to laugh at her brazenness or cry over possibly never being able to return to her, and so, again, he squashed both, his eyes stinging.

 He’d better get a chance to answer her soon, though.
 Even the strongest feelings could fade in time.